Rob Melville: General Motors

+McLaren

 In 2009, he was recruited by McLaren CEO Antony Sheriff, and became the Senior Designer for McLaren Automotive.
 He was promoted to Chief Designer in 2015, at the age of 37.
 He designed the McLaren 570S, 570GT & 570S Spider before designing the McLaren 720S, which debuted in 2017.
 The 720S, designed by Melville, represents a departure from McLaren's classic design style.
 The traditional side air takes have been removed in exchange for smooth side panels.
 The dihedral doors include built-in air channels which direct air to the engine.
 "Every profile, every curve on this car has been designed for maximum driver engagement," says Melville about the 720S.

-In May, 2017, Melville was promoted to McLaren Director of Design, replacing Frank Stephenson.
+In May 2017, Melville was promoted to McLaren Director of Design, replacing Frank Stephenson.